 - The existing

-carparklights will be removed as required in the coming weeks.
+lights will be removed as required in the coming weeks. carpark

 - Noisy works can be expected with the continuation of breaking up of the concrete islands and milling the existing asphalt,